mtonkal/rogerslab/README.md

   * A hyphen is OK for a word separator
 * Choose 2 tags among below that represent your project
   * `Robotics, Engineering, Computatioanl Thinking, System, Educational Tool`
-* Update path for materials
-3. Add a folder that includes all the materials for the project
+2. Add a folder that includes all the materials for the project
 * Use the project ID for the folder name
 * Use the name below for file names
   * `teaser.png`: A teaser image is necessary for each project